5.3 Preparing the Collections

 This point is relevant to any project, not only digitization ones.
-It is always better to clarify copyright at the time of acquisition, that is, whenever you commission or receive a work or a collection.
-Ideally, whenever a work or a collection enters your institution, you make a clear determination of all the copyrights and rightsholders from the beginning.
+It is always better to clarify copyright at the time of acquisition; that is, whenever you commission or receive a work or a collection.
+Ideally, you should make a clear determination of all rights and their respective holders for every work or collection entering your institution.
+Rights transfers, such as grants and licenses, as well as reuse permissions, can be negotiated upon acquisition.
 For example, the Highsmith Archive at the U.S. Library of Congress is based on a set of photographs donated by photographer Carol Highsmith, who allowed for anyone to have access to the photos and make copies and duplicates as long as she is credited as the author, similar in its terms to a CC BY license.

-An institution can also make sure to negotiate the copyright terms under which both the institution and the public can use the collection before accepting donations.
-If there is no room for negotiation, at least the copyright terms should be made clear.
+An institution can also make sure to negotiate the copyright terms under which both the institution and the public can use the collection before accepting donations or otherwise acquiring works.
+If there is no room for negotiation, at least the copyright conditions should be made clear.
 The Highsmith Archive example above represents an ideal situation, where the author clarifies rights and permissions from the beginning, and even more so, allows for unrestricted access.
-But intermediate steps, where the institution is allowed to make copies for preservation purposes and to display high-resolution copies of the work online, are examples of what could be clarified right from the beginning, when receiving a work — such activities are sometimes allowed under an exception in certain jurisdictions and therefore permission from the author is not required.
+But intermediate steps, where the institution is allowed to make copies for preservation purposes and to display high-resolution copies of the work online, are examples of what could be clarified right from the beginning — such activities are sometimes allowed under an exception in certain jurisdictions and therefore permission from the author is not required.
 Another example of where you might clarify copyright at the point of acquisition is if you are commissioning a work.
 An agreement should clearly state who will own the rights in the commissioned work.

 In certain cases it may be difficult to do such agreements.
 The situation is particularly dramatic for archives.
 There are archives that have rescued entire collections from the trash; archives that receive donations composed of multiple materials from very different sources by an heir or relative of the author, etc. In those cases, the best option may be to conduct a rights clearance process or follow the steps established in the risk management assessment tool (see the subsection below, “Managing risk”).